croct-tech/templates/templates/croct/ui/component/callout/README.md

 # Introduction

-A callout highlights key information or actions within a page to draw extra attention and guide user focus.
-Besides the static, generic content, it can also display personalized content for different audiences.
+A callout highlights key information or actions within a page, using contrasting styles to emphasize limited-time offers, important updates, feature highlights, or next steps in a user journey.
+It breaks the flow intentionally to ensure critical content stands out.

-Often styled with contrasting styles, callouts help emphasize limited-time offers, important updates, feature highlights, or the next steps in a user journey.
-This component breaks the flow intentionally to ensure critical content stands out.
+Personalizing callouts, such as showing different messages based on user stage or referral source, and AB testing variations in copy, placement, or design can improve visibility, relevance, and engagement.

 ## Usage